1919 Sligo Corporation election

 An election for all 24 members of Sligo Corporation took place on 15 January 1919, using the single transferable vote (STV).
 Urban districts in Ireland held annual elections on 15 January each year under the Local Government (Ireland) Act 1898, using plurality voting to replace a cohort of one-third or one-quarter of their councillors.
-Those elections for 1915–19 were postponed while the First World War was still in progress.
+Elections in the years between 1915 and 1919 were postponed during the First World War.